 In 1944, he was transferred to ENSA to entertain the troops with his memory skills.
 After being demobbed in 1946, he had his own radio slot, broadcasting to 15 million people on Calling All Forces.
 By 1952, he had a show on Radio Luxembourg called Beat the Memory Man.
 Sponsored by Bovril, the program invited listeners to phone in on-air and ask him questions.
 They got a guinea if he answered correctly, £25 if they caught him out.

-Welch estimated that he was asked over one million questions in his life.
-He made eleven short films with Twentieth-Century Fox, appeared in 4,000 radio programs, 500 TV shows and eight Royal Command Performances.”
+Welch estimated that he had been asked over one million questions in his life.
+He made eleven short films with Twentieth-Century Fox, appeared in 4,000 radio programs, 500 TV shows, and eight Royal Command Performances.”

 So what went wrong?

 In the late 1950s, bookings dried up.
 By 1960, Welch was a finance officer at the Holloway branch of the Department of Employment.
 On his retirement in 1972, he tried to make a come-back, landing a regular spot on Radio 2’s Late Night Extra.
 The switchboards were jammed with listeners trying to call in, but the memory man was soon forgotten.
 He died on February 8, 1980, aged 73.

 In an interview with Ian Gilchrist of the Sunday Express, Welch talked at length about the abrupt end to his career.
 Nodding towards his wife, Kathleen, who was sitting in the garden as they spoke, he gave this assessment of his career’s untimely end:

 “It was her, see.
 She was my biggest problem.
 When I started on the radio, she didn’t want me to do this for a living.
 No, she wanted me to be at home at night.
 But things moved too quickly for her to stop them.
 The show was a hit straight away.